eHattori/system-design/README.md

 * **Web Server** is a proxy that centralizes internal services and provides unifield inrterfaces
 * The Application Servers **Product_Write** and **Product_Read** handling the requets, with this separation we can scale both layers independently, the  **Product_Write** is reponsable for insert new data while  **Product_Read**  read all data from storage.
 * **Tax** is a small microservice responsable by calculate all tax to some product, as a internal service that use gRPC  to communicate with others.
-* The database choised was th Postgres and I'm using  Redis as cache and queue broker
+* The database choised was th **Postgres** and I'm using  *Redis* as cache and queue broker
-* **Comments_Write_Async** is a bach service that is responsable by create asynchronously Comments
+* **Comments_Write_Async** is a bach service that is responsable by create asynchronously Comments, the client send request to async API than pubisher messase to Redis broker, the **Comments_Worker** receive message and process to save to No-SQL database(MongoDB)